Tkachuk, Brown lead Senators past Capitals 4-1 - NewsBreak

 Nicklas Backstrom scored in the second period for the Capitals, who have now lost five straight in regulation at home and 11 of 17 overall.

+“Last couple weeks, we haven’t played with the flow that we did earlier,” Backstrom said.
+“I just think that everything needs to be better.
+I don’t know what it is, but I feel like we’ve just got to relax and try to play our game here.”

-Ilya Samsonov stopped 22 of the 26 shots he faced for Washington, which is not yet in jeopardy of missing the postseason despite their recent struggles.
+Ilya Samsonov stopped 22 of the 26 shots he faced for Washington, which is not yet in jeopardy of missing the postseason despite its recent struggles.

 The Capitals hold an 11-point lead over Detroit for the second Eastern Conference wild-card payoff berth and are three points back of the New York Rangers for the third automatic berth in the Metropolitan division.